balbuf/drupal-libraries-installer/README.md

 ## Notes

-- Only ZIP files are supported at this time.
-- This plugin is meant to be used with a root package only (i.e. a Drupal site repo) and will not find libraries listed in the `composer.json` files of dependencies (e.g. contrib modules).
 - This plugin is essentially a shortcut for explicitly declaring the composer package information for each library zip you need to include in your project, e.g.:
     ```json